cirosantilli/test-git-web-interface/README.md

 -   [future](future): commit in the far far future, on some date that does not show as 1970 on `git log`?
 See also: <http://stackoverflow.com/questions/19742345/what-is-the-format-for-date-parameter-of-git-commit/29289807>

 -   [future-max](future-max): commit at the latest possible pushable date of `2^63 - 1`.
 Larger dates up to `2^64 - 2` can be committed, but not pushed.

+    As of 2015-04-02, that commits will show as the fist one on the UI commit list no matter its order on the commit tree, making it a good way to drive other people mad and then later make them scold you when they understand.